 These muffins may seem a little too moist when you first remove them from the oven.
 Let them cool for a few minutes in the muffin tin.
 Then transfer them to a wire rack to cool completely.
 Once cool, they'll be perfect if you've cooked them long enough.

 Store them in a covered container, lined with a sheet of paper towel both underneath and on top of the muffins.
 They'll stay fresh like this at room temperature for 3 to 4 days, but for longer storage, you may want to refrigerate or freeze them.
 For more information about the best way to store muffins, see this article from the Kitchn, The Best Way to Store Muffins and Quick Breads.

-These dairy-free, grain-free zucchini banana muffins freeze well.
+These gluten-free zucchini banana muffins freeze well.
 They'll last in the freezer for up to 3 months when stored in an airtight container.